kamaln7/scrux/README.md

 scrux
 =====

-A node.js to-do list app in Sails.js and CoffeeScript
+A node.js to-do list app in Expressjs and CoffeeScript